 - Breathing problems, including slower breathing, trouble breathing, and/or short periods of not breathing while sleeping (sleep apnea).
 People who already have breathing or lung problems have a higher chance of having breathing problems when they use XYREM.

 - Mental health problems, including confusion, seeing or hearing things that are not real (hallucinations), unusual or disturbing thoughts (abnormal thinking), feeling anxious or upset, depression, or thoughts of killing yourself or trying to kill yourself.
-Tell your doctor if you have or had depression or have tried to harm yourself.
-Call your doctor right away if you have symptoms of mental health problems.
+Tell your doctor if you or your child have or had depression or have tried to harm yourself or themselves.
+Call your doctor right away if you have or your child has symptoms of mental health problems.

-Tell your doctor if you are on a salt-restricted diet or if you have high blood pressure, heart failure, or kidney problems.
-XYREM contains a lot of sodium (salt) and may not be right for you.
+Tell your doctor if you are or your child is on a salt-restricted diet or if you have or your child has high blood pressure, heart failure, or kidney problems.
+XYREM contains a lot of sodium (salt) and may not be right for you or your child.

-The most common side effects of XYREM include nausea, dizziness, vomiting, bedwetting, and diarrhea.
+The most common side effects of XYREM include nausea, sleepiness, dizziness, vomiting, bedwetting, and tremor (in adults).
+In pediatric patients, headache, decreased appetite, and weight decrease were also common.
 Your side effects may increase when you take higher doses of XYREM.
 XYREM can cause physical dependence and craving for the medicine when it is not taken as directed.
 These are not all the possible side effects of XYREM.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit